 Host Nan Sterman returns for Season 5 of A GROWING PASSION, a television show that celebrates all the ways that San Diego “grows,” from farms and nurseries to backyards and schoolyards, to native habitats and more.

 WATCH ON YOUR SCHEDULE:

-Episodes of A GROWING PASSION will be available for online viewing following the broadcast.
+Episodes of A GROWING PASSION will be available for streaming on demand following the broadcast.
 All past seasons are available on demand now.

 JOIN THE CONVERSATION: